Codecademy/docs/content/general/concepts/octal/octal.md

 The **octal** number system can be compared with the decimal, the hexadecimal, the [binary](https://www.codecademy.com/resources/docs/general/binary), and many other systems.
 As the name says the system consists of 8 different digits (0-7).
 In our daily life, we are used to the decimal system, which consists of steps to the power of 10.
 Instead the Octal system uses steps to the power of 8.

-In the past, the octal system was used more often because systems were based on 12/24/36-bit but in today's technologies, especially with 16/32/64-bit the binary or hexadecimal system is used commonly.
-In the case of the hexadecimal system, the octal system has the advantage of using only numbers, therefore, renouncing using the alphabet.
+The octal system was often used in the past because systems were based on 12, 24, or 36 bits.
+The binary or hexadecimal system is commonly used in today's technologies, especially with 16, 32, or 64-bit machines.
+The octal number system has an advantage over the hexadecimal system in that we do not need to use characters from the alphabet to express a number in octal.

 ## Example